Regular Acne vs. Cystic Acne: What's the Difference?

-The difference between regular and cystic acne comes down to the types of lesions that each produces:
+The difference between regular and cystic acne comes down to the types of lesions:

 Cystic acne: Cystic acne can also come with all of the lesions of regular acne, and usually does, at an even higher number than seen in regular acne.
-But what makes cystic acne unique is that it also comes with nodules and/or cysts, which are larger (over 5mm), painful lesions that can last for months and frequently scar.
+But what makes cystic acne unique is that it also comes with nodules and/or cysts, which are larger (over 5 mm), often painful lesions that can last for months or even longer, and frequently scar.

-Regardless of the type or severity of acne, the same four factors lead to all acne lesions:
+Regardless of the type or severity of acne, the same factors lead to all acne lesions: